FAQs - Student Health Services

 If you need immediate medical attention please contact Public Safety by dialing 911 so you can be taken to St. Michael’s Emergency Room.

 Yes.
-Please call Student Health Services to schedule an appointment.
 Allergy forms are provided online.
 Please download under consent forms on the Student Health Services Website.

 If a reaction should occur the student will be escorted to the emergency room of St. Michael’s Hospital.
 Please note that the allergy form provides in detail the procedure to follow when given an allergy shot.